• Home

 Reading Assignment

-• Read (or listen to the audiobook) God Loves Me and I Love Myself, by Mark Dejesus, and answer the questions at the end of each chapter.
+• For further study, read or listen to the audiobook God Loves Me and I Love Myself, by Mark Dejesus, and answer the questions at the end of each chapter.

 Stephanie Stanton, H.H.C.